 In the intervention group, classifications were as follows: 6 secure, 3 insecure-disorganized, and no infants were classified as insecure-avoidant or insecure-resistant.
 In the standard care group, classifications were: 5 secure, 2 insecure-avoidant, 23 insecure-disorganized, and no insecure-resistant.

 The numbers of infants falling into the two dichotomous attachment categories are shown in Table 5.
-Given the small cell sizes, Fisher’s exact test was used to calculate the probability level.
 Mothers who received the mind-mindedness intervention were more likely to have infants classified as securely attached compared with mothers in the standard care group, 2(1) = 8.55, F’s exact p = .008.
 Mothers who received the mind-mindedness intervention were also more likely to have infants whose attachment was organized compared with their standard care counterparts, 2(1) = 5.85, F’s exact p = .039.
+Further, there was strong evidence that the mind-mindedness intervention helped more with attachment security and substantial evidence that the mind-mindedness intervention helped more with attachment organization (B01=0.05 & B01=.23, respectively).

 Discussion